Seahawks 2012 Season Preview Part I: The Franchise

-HAWK BLOGGER 2011 SEASON PREVIEW PART I OF III: The Franchise
+HAWK BLOGGER 2012 SEASON PREVIEW PART I: The Franchise

 It all starts with the most important position on the field, the quarterback.
-This season is already historic in that it marks only the 8th time the Seahawks will open the season with a new starting quarterback.
-Matt Hasselbeck enjoyed the longest stint as opening day starter in franchise history, starting the last 10 seasons for the Seahawks.
+This season is already historic in that it marks only the 9th time the Seahawks will open the season with a new starting quarterback.
+Although, this will be the third new starting quarterback in as many years.
+Matt Hasselbeck enjoyed the longest stint as opening day starter in franchise history, starting 10 seasons for the Seahawks.
 Dave Krieg and Jim Zorn each opened eight seasons as the starter.
 The franchise history at QB looks like this:

 OPENING DAY STARTER AT QB

 1993 – 1996: Rick Mirer

 2011: Tarvaris Jackson 2012: Russell Wilson *Indicates at least one opening day start was the result of another player’s injury